top of page

 Why do you think Peter did not want Jesus to do this?

-The fact that Jesus gives Peter such a serious and cautionary response tells us that it is about far more than washing the muck of the street off the feet of the disciples.
+The fact that Jesus gives Peter such a serious and cautionary response tells us that this action is about far more than washing the muck of the street off the feet of the disciples.
 This is a living parable that Jesus is portraying in their midst.
-We know we are called to serve Jesus.
-But how might we be called to let Jesus serve us, too?
+What is he demonstrating for us?

 How does what Jesus is doing here relate to the sacrifice he is about to make in giving his life for them and us?